Degenerations of Grassmannians via lattice configurations II: Introduction

-Historically, we know that the Bruhat stratification is identified with the quiver stratification when $\Gamma$ is a simplex (\cite[Theorem 11.3]{lusztig1990canonical}), and it is the same as rank-vector stratification when $\Gamma$ is the standard alcove (\cite[Proposition 2.6]{gortz2010supersingular}).
 In this paper, we show that, for an arbitrary lattice configuration contained in an apartment, the rank-vector stratification agrees with the Bruhat-stratification (Lemma~\ref{lem:bruhat order and rank vector}), and that the generalized Bruhat order and rank vector order also coincide (Corollary~\ref{cor:bruhat order=rank order}).
 The strategy is to reduce the question to the case when $\Gamma$ is a simplex, using specific features of the underlying quiver Grassmannian of $LG_r(\Gamma)_0$ developed in \cite{he2023degenerations} (see also Section~\ref{subsec:quiver grass preliminary}).
 For locally weakly independent configurations, which are known to be contained in an apartment (Theorem~\ref{thm:decomposition}), there is much more we can say:

 \begin{thm} Let $\Gamma$ be a locally weakly independent lattice configuration.
 Then \begin{enumerate} \item {$\mathrm{(Theorem~\ref{thm:decomposition})}$} every point of $LG_r(\Gamma)_0$ as a quiver representation decomposes into a direct sum of irreducible representations of dimension at most $(1,\dotsc,1)$; and \item {$\mathrm{(Theorem~\ref{thm:stratification})}$} the quiver stratification of $LG_r(\Gamma)_0$ is the same as the rank-vector and Bruhat stratifications, and the topological order agrees with the rank-vector order and generalized Bruhat order; and \item {$\mathrm{(Proposition~\ref{prop:projective dense}, Theorem~\ref{thm:flatness})}$} $LG_r(\Gamma)$ is Cohen-Macaulay, integral, and flat over the base with reduced fibers.
 Moreover, the irreducible components of $LG_r(\Gamma)_0$ are indexed by isomorphic classes of projective quiver representations. \end{enumerate} \end{thm}